Chapter 6

 intercession for us.
 Who shall separate us from the love of

 Christ?
-Shall tribulation, or distress, or persecution or famine,
+Shall tribulation, or distress, or persecution or

-are more than conquerors through Him who loved us (Romans
+these things we are more than conquerors through Him

-8:31-35, 37).
+who loved us (Romans 8:31-35, 37).

 It is a hostile world, but not a hostile God.